Research at CTRP

 Community Mental Health Initiative

-CTRP's Tipping Point Community Mental Health Initiative invites participants to participate in research examining adult and child traumatic experiences, well-being, and the effectiveness of treatment services at our partner sites across San Francisco.
+CTRP's Tipping Point Community Mental Health Initiative invites participants to participate in research examining adult and child traumatic experiences, well-being, and the effectiveness of treatment services at our partner sites across the Bay Area.

 The UCSF Baby Study is currently recruiting caregivers of babies 3-18 months old who have experienced a stressful or scary event.
 Participation involves coming to Zuckerberg San Francisco General Hospital or arranging a video call for a 2-hour interview about any stressful events the baby and caregiver have experienced, and how they are doing now.
 Participants are compensated with a $40 giftcard.
 Any English- or Spanish-speaking caregiver located in the United States may be eligible to participate, and should contact us by email at [email protected] or call/text at 650-741-0877, or take the survey at https://is.gd/babystudy (select preferred language, then refresh the page).